We are active in community beautification initiatives and sharing our love of gardening through educational programs and

 The object of this club was to stimulate the knowledge and love of gardening among amateurs; to aid in the protection of native trees, plants and birds; and to encourage civic planting.
 Through the years the club members have been involved in community beautification and service projects throughout the city.

-Today, the South Haven Garden Club has 109 members and holds many annual events to support our mission.
+Today, the South Haven Garden Club has 126 members and holds many annual events to support our mission.
 We bestow college scholarships each year to students entering the horticulture field.
 The club participates in many community beautification projects and maintains memberships with the South Haven Area Chamber of Commerce and the Historical Association of South Haven.

 What We Do

 We enjoy making new friends, exchanging ideas with plant-loving people and learning from horticultural and environmental speakers.
 We host an annual Garden Walk and Craft Boutique, hold the Holiday Boutique and Greens Sale, arrange weekly Hospice Flowers and maintain the Blue Star Memorial Garden, Library Reading Garden and LH Bailey Bench Garden.
 Our club sponsors college scholarships and supports a variety of environmental and community projects.

 Come join us for fun, friendship and flowers!